 The Squadron returned to RAF Kenley on the morning of 29 August, the flight time was around 2 hours and thirty minutes, relieving 615 Squadron who replaced them at Prestwick.
 As the last pilot to make the journey, Cambridge did not take part in the afternoon sorties.

 In an intense period, between 30th August and 6th September, Cambridge flew 23 sorties during which he claimed two Messerschmitt Me.110’s destroyed and one damaged.
 From 1st September, Cambridge assumed command of 253 Squadron, as he was the senior Flight Commander, after Squadron Leader Starr was killed and Squadron Leader Gleave injured on 31st August.

 Flight Lieutenant Cambridge flew his last sortie on 6th September, 1940.
 Flying Hurricane P3032, he took off at 08.30hrs with the first patrol of the day.
 Tragically, the aircraft developed engine trouble and crashed.
-Cambridge managed to bail out but died as a result.
+Cambridge managed to bail out but died as a result of parachute failure.
 His Hurricane crashed at Kingsnorth, near Ashford, Kent.

 Only a year after their wedding, Margaret arranged for her husband to be buried in Henley Road Cemetery, Reading, close to Caversham, Berkshire, where she lived.

 Rest in peace Sir and thank you for your service.